fogfish/datum/doc/generic.md

 For these reasons, we would like to improve records runtime flexibility through `parse_transform` while keeping its compile-time benefits for domain modeling.

-The latest release of library aims on most common tasks in software engineering: representation switching or data transformation.
+The latest release of library's generic feature aims on most common tasks in software engineering: representation switching or data transformation.

 ## Switching representations